owenhhj/arrietty-fe/fe-documentation.md

 #### `AdListingDetailCard.js`

 Clicking on an ad brings up a hovering window using `Modal`, displaying ad info with all pictures of it.

+### 4 `src/components/favorite/`

+#### `FavoriteColumn.js`

+The major component serving the entire section on the "favorite" page.
+This component directly calls `AdDisplayCard.js` to render the user's "marked" advertisements.

+### 5 `src/components/myPosts/`

+#### `MyPostsCanvas.js`

+The major component serving the entire section on the "my posts" page.
+A user can edit or delete advertisements uploaded before.

+#### `MyPostsEditFormMUI.js`

+Yet another WET implementation of the advertisement upload form.\
+Only the images, price and comment are allowed to be edited.
+For images, previous images are fetched and pushed into the drag-and-drop component for managing the ordering.
+After the edit, all pictures in the new version of the advertisement will be posted to the back end, overwriting the database, regardless of whether they are previous pictures or newly uploaded pictures.